 Second, Tich Nhat Hanh made the analogy that the Buddha was like the Lotus Flower.
 Buddha was made up not just of peace and right action, but he was also made up of non-Buddha parts (anger, confusion, shame).
 Like the Lotus Flower, the Buddah needed the mud and the ugly roots to flourish and grow.

 Are you as annoyed as I am right now?
 We are like the lotus flower, no better then the Buddha.
 We are all made up of non-Buddha parts.
 We can't surgically remove the anger, impatience, angst, worry, fear, disappointment from ourselves.
 We can moisten the soil with laughing, caring for each other and listening.
 When we moisten the soil we make it easier to loosen the weeds and plant the good stuff to grow and flourish.

-In PEP (Parent Encouragement Program) we lead an exercise where we go back in our memories and draw a quick picture of our family of origin when we are around 6ish and then give each person 3 characteristics.
-Each participant then shares their family for 3-5 minutes.
+With parents I lead an exercise where we go back in our memories and draw a quick picture of our family of origin from around the age of 6ish.
+We give each person 3 characteristics.
+Participants share their family for 3-5 minutes.
 As I sit there, as I have for the last decade, I'm always struck by the universality of our experience.
-The hurts that run deep in our childhoods, the way we feel like we didn't measure up, or they didn't measure up permeates all our stories.
+The hurts that run deep in our childhoods, the way we feel like we didn't measure up, or they didn't measure up, permeates all our stories.
 We believe, if only the childhood would have been different the suffering, pain and confusion would not be here.
 Alas dear readers, we are all recovering children, we all are looking for that stable ground, for that love, cherishing and acceptance from our parents (or ourselves).

 Families are like the lotus flower.
 We grow from the muck and the mud and if we cleaned it all up, there would be no where for the roots to flourish.